 We work closely with the franchise departments of these banks and provide regular updates on our franchise to ensure that the local relationship managers are properly briefed when they meet with you.

 We're pleased to say that every franchisee requiring funding whose business plan has been signed off by ourselves, has received the funding that they required, with franchisees borrowing anything from £25,000 up to £500,000 for a franchise resale.

-Typically the banks will provide lending for 70% of the total investment, including working capital.
+Typically the banks will provide lending for up to 70% of the total investment, including working capital.
 Facilities include: